Wix vs Shopify: A Comprehensive Overview for 2025

 Overall, it’s clear that Shopify's ecommerce capabilities are significantly more robust, making it the strong choice for businesses with large inventories or looking to scale.

-Payment Options & Integrations
+Payment Options Comparison: Flexibility and Integrations

 Wix supports 70+ payment providers, while Shopify offers 100+, including Shopify Payments, which removes extra fees.
 Both integrate with third-party tools, but Shopify’s 8,000+ apps far outnumber Wix’s 500, providing more flexibility.